Axial and Vector Structure Functions for Electron- and Neutrino- Nucleon Scattering Cross Sections at all $Q^2$ using Effective Leading order Parton Distribution Functions: Second iteration with GRV98: Including photo-production data, resonances, and additional parameters

 We now describe the second iteration of the fit \cite{nuint02}.
 Theoretically, the $K_{i}$ factors in Eq.~\ref{eq:kfac} are not required to be the same for the $u$ and $d$ valence quarks or for the $u$, $d$, $s$, sea quarks and antiquarks.
 In order to allow flexibility in our effective LO model, we treat the $K_{i}$ factors for $u$ and $d$ valence and for sea quarks and antiquarks separately.

-In this second iteration, in order to get additional constraints on the different $K_{i}$ factors for up and down quarks separately, we include photo-production data in the continuum region ($W>2~(GeV/c)^2$) for both hydrogen and deuterium.
-We also include electron scattering data in the resonance region (on hydrogen and deuterium) in the fit.
-In order to extract neutron cross section from photproduction cross sections on deuterium, we apply a small shadowing correction as shown in figure~\ref{fig:shadow}.
+In this second iteration, in order to get additional constraints on the different $K_{i}$ factors for up and down quarks separately, we include photo-production data above the $\Delta(1232)$ ($\nu>1~GeV$) for both hydrogen and deuterium.
+We do not include electron scattering data in the resonance region (on hydrogen and deuterium) in the fit.
+In order to extract neutron cross section from photproduction cross sections on deuterium, we apply a small shadowing correction\cite{photo} as shown in figure~\ref{fig:shadow}.
 The small nuclear binding corrections for the inelastic lepton scattering data on deuterium is described in section~\ref{nuclear}.